 If you are at higher risk of developing MDS and have some of the symptoms, make an appointment to see your doctor.

-Your doctor will have you take two other tests to check for MDS: a bone marrow aspiration and a bone marrow biopsy.
+To diagnose MDS, a doctor orders a bone marrow aspiration and a bone marrow biopsy.
 During these procedures, a thin, hollow needle is inserted into a hip bone to remove a sample of marrow, blood, and bone.

 A microscopic analysis of the chromosomes, known as a cytogenetic study, will reveal the presence of any abnormal bone marrow cells.